|Dates / Deadlines:|

 Professor: Dr. Michele Magnin

-Pre-requisite: FREN 102 or equivalent
+Pre-requisite: FREN 201 or equivalent or Placement Exam

 Students enrolled in a French course will be housed with a French host family.